snk4tr/interviews-philips-research/docs/task1.md

-# Answers to the questions in the code snippet on quantization
+# Q&As for the code snippet on quantization

 ## 1. Model architecture